16 Things Not to Do in Prague (2026): A Local’s Guide on What to Do Instead

 3. Don’t visit Prague Castle if you have just one day in Prague

 If you love history, Prague Castle will be definitely on your list.
-The problem is that if you have only one or two days in Prague, you can easily spend it just at Prague Castle and not see the rest of the city!
+The problem is that if you have only one day in Prague, you can easily spend it just at Prague Castle and not see the rest of the city!

 If you want to see the whole castle, you will need the entire day.
 There are many different buildings, exhibitions, cathedral, church and the Golden Lane to see.
 It’s a lot to take in!